DDSN 101 CAD 1-A: 2 Credits (2 Lec)

 DDSN 235 SolidWorks II: 3 Credits (3 Lec)

-PREREQUISITES: DDSN 135 or consent of Instructor, or approval by Program Director.
-This course presents the advanced use of new designing techniques and capabilities of solid modeling using the SolidWorks software, including the integration of the advanced parametric modeling and drawing tools for SolidWorks
+PREREQUISITE: DDSN 135 or consent of Instructor, or approval by Program Director.
+(F) This course presents the advanced use of new designing techniques and capabilities of solid modeling using the SolidWorks software, including the integration of the advanced parametric modeling and drawing tools for SolidWorks

 DDSN 236 Product Design Challenges: 3 Credits (3 Lec)

-This course takes students through a series of design assignments a semester-long project exploring the design processes used by companies in the prototyping and product design industry.
+PREREQUISITE: MFTG 205, DDSN 135.
+(F) This course takes students through a series of design assignments & a semester-long project exploring the design processes used by companies in the prototyping and product design industry

 DDSN 244 GIS and Mapping: 3 Credits (3 Lec)